producthunt/ShareMeow/README.md

 [![Build
 Status](https://travis-ci.org/producthunt/ShareMeow.svg?branch=master)](https://travis-ci.org/producthunt/ShareMeow)

+ShareMeow is a Ruby microservice for creating super shareable, tweetable, facebook-able images from your content :heart_eyes_cat:.
+You define a template (using HTML/CSS), pass it some parameters, and it will generate an image to you.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.